nimbuscloudservices/CST383-Project/README.md

 Stanford Digital Repository:
 <a href="https://purl.stanford.edu/yg821jf8611"> here </a>

-Due to the shear breath of data our group decided to focus on San Francisco as our location for testing and training our model.
-The San Francisco Police Traffic Stop data contains has 905070 entries from 2008-2014.
-The data set includes 21 features.
-Some of these features are: Date, Time, Location, Latitude, Longitude, District, Age, Race, Sex, Outcome, Warning Issued.
-As part of our data pre-processing we dropped all N/A data along with columns that were not relevant to our project this included columns such as **date, time, lat, lng, district, and 7 others**.
+Due to the breath of data provided in the Stanford Open Policing Project, our group decided to focus on San Francisco as the location for testing and training our model.
+The San Francisco Police Traffic Stop data contains 905,070 entries from 2008 to 2014 and includes 21 features.
+As part of our data pre-processing, we dropped all entries containing N/A values along with columns that were not relevant to our project.

-After our inital pre-processing, we see that we now have 8 columns.
-All with the name non-null count.
-Five of our features are of dtype bool and 3 are of dtype object.
+After pre-processing, we have 8 columns.
+Five of our features are booleans and 3 are an object data type.

 Features by Examples: